COMP6248-Reproducability-Challenge/DivideMix_reproducibility/code/README.md

 **Experiments**

-cifar-10 or cifar-100 dataset need to be download first, and rename the document as 'cifar-10' or 'cifar-100'.
+cifar-10 or cifar-100 dataset need to be downloaded first, and rename the document as 'cifar-10' or 'cifar-100'.

 Experiment in dataloader_cifar.ipynb file in jupyter Notebook.